 Visiting the Colllection

 We can support your booked visit to the National Portrait Gallery Collection with your self-directed group through a range of resources.
+All self-directed visits must be booked in advance please follow booking instructions to reserve Gallery rooms you need.

 Visiting our Temporary Exhibitions and Displays